-- If the scholarship or bursary has been granted to the employee or to a relative of such employee the exemption shall not apply if the following conditions are present: - In the case of a scholarship or bursary granted to employee to enable or assist any such employee, unless the employee agrees to reimburse the employer for any scholarship or bursary granted to him/her if he/she fails to complete his/her studies for reasons other than death, ill-health or injury; - In the case of a scholarship or bursary granted to enable or assist any such relative of an employee to study, if the remuneration proxy derived by the employee during the tax year exceeded R600,000; and - To so much of a bursary as in the case of such relative exceeded R20,000 during the year of assessment for: - Grade R to grade twelve as contemplated in definition of 'school' in section 1 of South African Schools Act, 1996 (Act No. 84 of 1996); or - A qualification to which an NQF level from 1 up to and including 4 has been allocated in accordance with Chapter 2 of National Qualifications Framework Act, 2008 (Act No. 67 of 2008); and - R60,000 in respect of higher education (NQF level 5 up to 10).
+- If the bursary or scholarship granted by the employer to the relative of the employee is subject to an element of salary sacrifice, the amount granted by the employer as a bursary or scholarship is taxable in the hands of the employee.
+However, the employer can still claim the deduction in respect of this bursary or scholarship.
+The effective date is 01 March 2021. - If the scholarship or bursary has been granted to the employee or to a relative of such employee the exemption shall not apply if the following conditions are present: - In the case of a scholarship or bursary granted to employee to enable or assist any such employee, unless the employee agrees to reimburse the employer for any scholarship or bursary granted to him/her if he/she fails to complete his/her studies for reasons other than death, ill-health or injury; - In the case of a scholarship or bursary granted to enable or assist any such relative of an employee to study, if the remuneration proxy derived by the employee during the tax year exceeded R600,000; and - To so much of a bursary as in the case of such relative exceeded R20,000 during the year of assessment for: - Grade R to grade twelve as contemplated in definition of 'school' in section 1 of South African Schools Act, 1996 (Act No. 84 of 1996); or - A qualification to which an NQF level from 1 up to and including 4 has been allocated in accordance with Chapter 2 of National Qualifications Framework Act, 2008 (Act No. 67 of 2008); and o R60,000 in respect of higher education (NQF level 5 up to 10).